 Five Ways Your Friend-in-Law can help you at Christmas

-Christmas can be an extremely busy time for everyone, making time to visit a Solicitor may not be high on your agenda.
-However here are a few reasons why it may be beneficial to seek advice from your Friend-in-Law over the festive period.
+Christmas can be an extremely busy time, so making time to visit a Solicitor may not be high on your agenda.
+However, there are a few reasons why it may be beneficial to seek advice from your Friend-in-Law over the festive period.

 1. Family & Relationships

 Festive celebrations have long been associated with many relationship breakdowns, unfortunately resulting in a rise in divorce enquiries in the New Year.
-There are many reasons for this, sometimes arguments can be triggered by the combination of couples spending a greater amount of time together and on some occasions the added pressure of debt during the festive period.
-But couples can at least be reassured that our high quality Family Law team are close to hand.
+There are many reasons for this, sometimes arguments can be triggered by the combination of couples spending a greater amount of time together and on some occasions the additional pressure of debt being run up during the festive period.
+But couples can at least be reassured that the high quality Family Law team are close to hand.